EastEnders: International broadcast

 EastEnders is broadcast around the world in many English-speaking countries.
 New Zealand became the first to broadcast EastEnders overseas, the first episode being shown on 30 August 1985.
 This was followed by the Netherlands on 8 December 1986, Australia on 5 January 1987, Norway on 27 April, and Barcelona on 30 June (dubbed into Catalan).
 On 9 July 1987, it was announced that the show would be aired in the United States on PBS.
 BBC Worldwide licensed 200 hours of EastEnders for broadcast in Serbia on RTS (dubbed into Serbian); it began airing the first episode in December 1997.
 The series was broadcast in the United States until BBC America ceased broadcasts of the serial in 2003, amidst fan protests.
 In June 2004, the satellite television provider Dish Network picked up EastEnders, broadcasting episodes starting at the point when BBC America had ceased broadcasting them, offering the series as a pay-per-view item.
 Episodes air two months behind the UK schedule.
 Episodes from prior years are still shown on various PBS stations in the US.
 Since 7 March 2017, EastEnders has been available in the United States on demand, 24 hours after it has aired in the United Kingdom via BritBox, a joint venture between the BBC and ITV.

-The series was screened in Australia by ABC TV from 1987 until 1991.
-It is aired in Australia on Satellite & Streaming services on BBC UKTV, from Mondays to Thursdays 7:50 pm–8:30 pm with two advertisement breaks of five minutes each.
-Episodes are shown roughly one week after their UK broadcast.
-In New Zealand, it was shown by TVNZ on TVNZ 1 for several years, and then on Prime each weekday afternoon.
-It is shown on BBC UKTV from Mondays to Thursdays at 8 pm.
-Episodes are roughly two weeks behind the UK.

-EastEnders is shown on BBC Entertainment (formerly BBC Prime) in Europe and in Africa, where it is approximately six episodes behind the UK.
+EastEnders was screened in Australia by ABC TV from 1987 until 1991.
+The serial was shown on BBC Entertainment (formerly BBC Prime) in Europe and in Africa, where it is approximately six episodes behind the UK.
 It was also shown on BBC Prime in Asia, but when the channel was replaced by BBC Entertainment, it ceased broadcasting the series.

 In Canada, EastEnders was shown on BBC Canada until 2010, at which point it was picked up by VisionTV.
 In Ireland, EastEnders was shown on TV3 from September 1998 until March 2001, when it moved over to RTÉ One, after RTÉ lost to TV3 the rights to air rival soap Coronation Street.
 Additionally, episodes of EastEnders are available on-demand through RTÉ Online for seven days after their original screening.